scikit-learn/enhancement_proposals/slep023/proposal.rst

 - "fitted_estimator": an estimator instance that is ready to predict, transform, etc. as if `fit` stopped at the end of this task.

-Note that estimators are not required to provide all of them and within a single estimator different tasks may provide different subsets of these keys.
+Note that some estimators may not be able to provide all of these information for every task.

 Auto-propagated callbacks must implement a small extension of this protocol: